iqlusioninc/veriform/README.md

 feature: Merkleized content authentication, while still supporting schema evolution.

+The wire representation of zser largely resembles protobufs, but with an number of improvements including a self-describing structure, a UTF-8 inspired prefix varint structure, and a richer set of wire types.

 zser is not intended to be a general purpose serialization format: for that we recommend [Cap'n Proto].
 For example zser does not have an associated RPC protocol, but rather zser is the sort of thing you might use for the